Eduard-Konovka/cake-decorations-admin/README.md

-# Web application of a book online store
+# Web application of a product online store

-A single-page web application of an online bookstore.
+A single-page web application of an online productstore.

-The application allows you to search for books by part of the title; filter a selection of books by four price ranges or a certain price; sort books in descending and ascending order by SKU (Stock Keeping Unit, article number) or by price.
-On the page of a separate book, you can use a thematic tag to go to the list of books with a topic corresponding to the tag, so the application also implements sorting by thematic tags.
-On the page of a separate book, there is additionally a link to the Google search engine for the keywords of the book title.
-Both on the page of a separate book and in the cart, the amount of the order of a particular book is automatically calculated depending on the quantity, in addition, the total amount of the order of all books and their quantity is calculated in the cart.
-For convenience, in the cart, the transition from the cart to the page of a separate book is additionally implemented.
+The application allows you to search for products by part of the title; filter a selection of products by four price ranges or a certain price; sort products in descending and ascending order by SKU (Stock Keeping Unit, article number) or by price.
+On the page of a separate product, you can use a thematic tag to go to the list of products with a topic corresponding to the tag, so the application also implements sorting by thematic tags.
+On the page of a separate product, there is additionally a link to the Google search engine for the keywords of the product title.
+Both on the page of a separate product and in the cart, the amount of the order of a particular product is automatically calculated depending on the quantity, in addition, the total amount of the order of all products and their quantity is calculated in the cart.
+For convenience, in the cart, the transition from the cart to the page of a separate product is additionally implemented.

 The web application is implemented according to the "Mobile First" strategy with an adaptive-responsive layout with the following breakpoints: